Want to know more about our Classes for Babies, Toddlers and Preschoolers?

 5. How long are the classes?

-Classes are 45 minutes long or 60 minutes for Level 8 School Readiness classes.
+Classes are 45 minutes long or 60 minutes for Level 7 and 8 School Readiness classes.

 6. How much does it cost?